 • What happens if I am late to my appointment?

 We will wait 10 minutes, and after 10 minutes we will take any students waiting for a walk-in appointment and you will be advised to reschedule.

 We ask that you make every effort to call the writing studio in advance to cancel, reschedule or to notify us if you are going to be late for your appointment.
 If you do not show for three appointments, the system will auto-lock you out from making anymore appointments and you will need to talk to the Writing Center Director in order to regain the privilege to the studio.
-The studio is a professional organization designed and committed to helping you succeed so we ask that you treat your appointment scheduling and consultants with professional courtesy.
+The Bate Center is a professional organization designed and committed to helping you succeed so we ask that you treat your appointment scheduling and consultants with professional courtesy.

 • What are online sessions?